Plus/4: Graphics

 The TED offered 121-color (15 colors × 8 luminance levels + black) video, a palette matched only by the Atari 8-bit computers and the Enterprise at the time, and 320×200 video resolution, similar to many computers intended to be capable of connecting to a television.

-The TED chip had identical resolutions and video modes to the VIC-II (bitmap or character graphics which could be high-resolution or multicolor), but lacked hardware sprites.
+The TED chip had identical resolutions and video modes to the C64's VIC-II (bitmap or character graphics which could be high-resolution or multicolor), but lacked hardware sprites.
 Its sound capability was a two-voice square wave generator.

 The first eight colors of the TED's palette are the same as the VIC-II, but colors 8-15 are different.
 It allowed each color except 0 (black) to be set to one of eight possible luminance levels, thus making 121 total colors possible.

 The power-on default configuration places the screen memory at $0C00 and the color memory at $0800.
 Color memory is integrated into the TED and there is no separate color RAM like on the VIC-20 and C64.
 Bits 0-3 of each byte in color RAM hold the color value and 4-6 hold the luminance.
 Bit 7 is a flag that sets blinking text.
 Bitmap mode is similar to the C64, however in hi-res mode the color RAM is used to supply the luminance values for each block (bits 0-3 the luminance for color 0 and 4-7 the luminance for color 1) while it is not used at all in C64 hi-res graphics.
 In multicolor bitmap mode, the same setup is used, but while on the C64, color RAM holds the values for color 3, on the Plus/4 it instead holds the luminance values for colors 1–2.
 Color 3 is instead global and obtained from the register at $FF16.

 The Plus/4's TED has several advantages over C64's VIC+SID.
 All TED registers that are available can be read and written.
 TED may realize the blinking cursor and the characters in the reverse-video mode.
 It may display 256 characters in the text mode.
 It may use graphics split by raster interrupt and show pictures at 320x288 resolution.
 This, with interlaced mode, makes it possible to show 320x496 images.
 In addition, the TED has 16 address lines, thus it can "see" the entire memory space of the computer unlike the VIC-II.
 The video buffers may thus be placed anywhere in memory and there are no mirrors of the character ROM to get in the way like on the C64.